Rosemary Ames: Career

 Before Ames began working in films, she acted on stage for several years in London, including a production of Five Star Final.

 She starred in Mr. Quincey of Monte Carlo in 1933, again playing the lead role opposite John Stuart.
 In 1934 she starred in I Believed in You, Such Women Are Dangerous, and Pursued.

 Her first premier role was alongside Janet Gaynor and Warner Baxter in the 1935 film One More Spring.
 She followed that starring opposite Edmund Lowe and Victor McLaglen in The Great Hotel Murder, and opposite Shirley Temple and Joel McCrea in Our Little Girl that same year.

 Marriages

 Ames married E. Ogden Ketting, and they had one child, a daughter Julie Brosseau.
 She married British theatre manager Bertie Alexander Meyer on January 6, 1932, in London.
-On March 28, 1935, Ames divorced Ketting.
+On March 28, 1935, Ames divorced Meyer.
 Two hours later she married bank executive Abner J. Stilwell.
 They were divorced on October 22, 1937.